-I recommend mixing the wet ingredients using a stand mixer or hand mixer, then mixing the remaining ingredients by hand.
+I recommend mixing the wet ingredients using a stand mixer or hand mixer, then mixing the remaining add-ins by hand.

 Preheat oven to 350°F.

-This is a heavy workout for your stand mixer and the ingredients would barely first in the stand mixer bowl.
+This is a heavy workout for your stand mixer and the ingredients would barely fit in the stand mixer bowl.